After a turbulent 2019, car makers might have been hoping the UK market would level out in 2020. Sadly, it wasn't to be.

-All of which meant sales almost halved in March, then fall by more than 97 percent in April.
-Add in a second round of lockdowns in the autumn and 2020 has so far seen the market slump by around half.
+All of which meant sales almost halved in March, then fell by more than 97 percent in April.
+Add in a second round of lockdowns in the autumn and 2020 has so far seen the market slump by just under 30 percent.
 But there are some signs that a recovery is on the cards, with massive growth in the uptake of electric vehicles and increased demand for hybrids, too.

 All registration figures are correct as of the end of December 2020, based on figures from the SMMT.